We can view recent human history in reverse to gain an insight into the evolution of connectedness.

 Keep in mind that we are only in the infancy of technologies like mobile and social.

-People have the remarkable ability of adapting to new social norms.
-Forthcoming generations will grow up in the always-on reality, with not even a distant memory of the pre-web decades current adults have experienced.
-These true, post-digital natives will relate their connectedness to their society and value system differently.
+People have the remarkable ability to adapt to new social norms.
+Forthcoming generations will grow up in the always-on reality, with not even a distant memory of the pre-web decade's current adults have experienced.
+These pure, post-digital natives will relate their connectedness to their society and value system differently.
 Ideally, they will work through the trouble spots, and integrate tech into life.

 Various organisations also have to adapt to the way technology is changing the world.